An essay about Slam Poetry and Buddy Wakefield by James Bonner

-I’m often surprised by who and what people are and are not familiar with.
-And I don’t mean through the lens of arrogance or elitism, what we know and do not know is little more than a question of whether a persons’ experiences intersected with a particular idea or person or work; not knowing a thing is arbitrary, not characteristic.
-I have happened upon people and asked if they’re familiar with the world of slam poetry, and while many have been unfamiliar, others have responded to me as though I’ve slandered them in some way, “of course, pfft” they’ll respond, bleeding out of their ears with insult for some reason (I mean, everyone can’t be expected to know everything, and for their experiences to escort them everywhere).
-I have a hard time understanding why people feel like they’re supposed to know everything, and if they don’t, why they would rather blindly and desperately follow along instead of just saying, “hmm, no, sounds interesting, tell me more….”
+While many have been unfamiliar, others have responded to me as though I’ve slandered them in some way, “Of course, pfft” They’ll respond, bleeding out of their ears with insult for some reason (I mean, everyone can’t be expected to know everything, and for their experiences to escort them everywhere).
+I have a hard time understanding why people feel like they’re supposed to know everything, and if they don’t, why they would blindly and desperately follow along instead of just saying, “Hmm, no, sounds interesting, tell me more….”

 The Information Man,” is a poem by Wakefield about the complexities of human connection and the search for meaning in a digital age.
-“The Information Man” was my introduction to Buddy Wakefield, I can’t even recall when the first time I heard it was or even how Wakefield stumbled into my purview.
+“The Information Man” was my introduction to Buddy Wakefield, I can’t even recall when the first time I heard it or even how Wakefield stumbled into my purview.
 But I memorized the poem and have since recited it a few times at open mics in different places.

 Convenience Stores” paints an image of the everyday life of struggling Americans, with poignant observations and heartbreaking realities of how mental health—but the underlying foundations of mental health, not necessarily the blatant forms of mental health like depression, anxiety, substance abuse, and psychosis that we might immediately, and subconsciously associate with the colloquialism, “mental health,” affect us throughout our day to day lives.

-I’m sitting here listening to “To This Day,” and it’s amazing how a lot of the ideas that his poem is expressing sound alarmingly familiar to me, and if you have read some of my writing, and have clicked the link and watched the poem you might recognize what I mean.
-And this is why I appreciate spoken word, it’s the reason that I’m writing this post, there are so many ways that “we” are similar and yet we disconnect at one of various stages throughout our lives: the way an idea is presented to us, the way we experience an event, we misunderstand an intention, and the shadow of the weight of one or all of those that we carry with us.
+It’s the reason that I’m writing this post, there are so many ways that “we” are similar and yet we disconnect at one of the various stages throughout our lives: the way an idea is presented to us, the way we experience an event, we misunderstand an intention, and the shadow of the weight of one or all of those that we carry with us.
 We’ve all got to get back to our art, and slam poetry/spoken word can be a way to reroute us—if we let it.
-Steal a few minutes of time and listen to these poems and let me know what you think—comment with your own poem.
+Steal a few minutes, listen to these poems, and let me know what you think—comment with your poem.

 Back to blog